 Too Close for Comfort

 While dressing up as superheroes seems like innocent fun, the thousands of costumed – especially masked – attendees has invited misbehavior.
-Amid such anonymity, Comic-Cons across the country have become a place where groping, stalking and unwanted photographing has become a serious problem to be reckoned with.
-In response to this harassment, referred to as “creeping at a con,” Comic-Con in San Diego has improved its anti-harassment policy.
-However, even with tighter security, conversations on misogyny, racism and general rage, which run rampant in online forums, leak over into the events themselves.
-At this year’s Comic-Con, actor Jason Momoa came under fire after joking about rape on a panel.
-Anti-gay controversy has also arisen in past panels.
-With so many diverse attendees in one place, it’s no surprise that villainous behavior is in the mix.
+Amid such anonymity, Comic-Cons across the country turned into a forum through which groping, stalking and unwanted photographing became a serious problem to be reckoned with.
+In response to this harassment, referred to as “creeping at a con,” Comic-Con in San Diego improved its anti-harassment policy.
+However, even with tighter security, conversations on misogyny, racism and general rage, which tend to run rampant in online forums, may leak over into the events themselves.
+At the 2017 Comic-Con, actor Jason Momoa came under fire after joking about rape on a panel.
+Anti-gay controversy has also arisen in past panels, and it doesn’t help that conventions have also become increasingly political and therefore somewhat divisive with time.
+With so many diverse attendees in one place, it’s no surprise that some questionable (if not villainous) behavior appears in the mix.

-Comic-Con hosts people from diapers to hearing aids, but 55% of the average age of attendees is under 30, with 20% between the ages of 18-22.
-Typically, these people do not have a lot of money and these ages are eager to impress.
-From costume creation to the event itself, fans spend to attend, which includes ticket prices but also to engage in cosplay.
-An art of costume role-playing, cosplayers tend to spend a ton of time and money designing and assembling costumes from concept art, like in comic books, video games or television series.
-Cosplayers have been known to spend between $500-$4,000 to get their costume commitment just right.
-Instead of a gathering to honor comics, Comic-Con has become a contest of who can out-costume each other, which puts a strain on the wallet.
+Comic-Con has hosted people from wearers of diapers to hearing aids, but, typically, 55% of the attendees have been under 30.
+Generally, people of this demographic don’t have a lot of money, yet they are eager to impress.
+In the past, fans have dished out quite a sum to attend, both on tickets and to cover cosplay costs.
+An art of costume role-playing, cosplayers have spent a ton of time and money (some, between $500-$4000) designing and assembling costumes from concept art, like comic books, video games or television series.
+Instead of a gathering to honor comics, Comic-Con in recent years has become a contest of who can out-costume each other, which puts a strain on the wallet.

-Bottom Line: Is ComiCon a welcoming celebration free of judgment and bursting with creativity?
+The Bottom Line: Is Comic-Con a welcoming celebration free of judgment and bursting with creativity?
 Or has it grown too mainstream and commercial for fans to enjoy?

 Co-written by Rachel Segal